Who we are

 What third parties we receive data from

-From time to time we may receive personal data from external sources regarding students. eg. schools, colleges, exam centres.
+From time to time we may receive personal data from external sources regarding students. eg. schools, colleges, exam centres, other tutors.
 Where this is obtained, it is only with your express permission.

 Industry regulatory disclosure requirements